BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </p>

 <p>
-3. Folksy in general
+3. Low-key and folksy
-He had a taste for power and influence, yet wielded both in a low-key sort of folksy manner.
+He had a taste for power and influence, yet wielded both in a laid back way.

 <blockquote>
 Many considered him an excellent chairman of committees, deferring rather easily on personal or organizational matters but pressing on technical ones.¹